Layout

 Research & Development as a Percentage of Sales = Amount of R&D expense/gross amount of company sales

-Tactical Product Development KPIs
+Tactical KPIs

 Tactical KPIs measure the short-term results of product development.
 They indicate the output of product teams, individuals, or processes and are used to evaluate employee behavioral and structural changes.